General Terms and Conditions - Service Provision

 Our prices are generally non-adjustable.
 However, our rates will be automatically indexed on the anniversary date of the contract's effective date based on changes to the health index, and may also depend on suppliers.

-The relevant index is the health index (base 2013), defined by the law of April 23, 2015 on employment promotion and published on https://statbel.fgov.be/
+The relevant index is the health index (base 2013), defined by the law of April 23, 2015 on the promotion of employment and published on https://statbel.fgov.be/

 In accordance with Article 5.74 of the Civil Code, if one of the Parties wishes to request a renegotiation of the contract in order to adapt it or terminate it following a change in circumstances, the negotiation period shall be limited to 8 calendar days from the notification to the other party of the change in circumstances and the desire to renegotiate the contract.

 Unless otherwise agreed in writing, the client accepts that YourTech favors electronic invoicing.
-Invoices must be paid at the latest by the due date indicated on them.
+Invoices must be paid no later than the due date indicated on them.

 Any late payment will result in: